-a professor, is a big reason I'm here.
-There are plenty of good schools where research is all they do and you sit in your lab and you work with graduate students or postdocs and you never see an undergraduate.
-Beyond that, it's also a place where you have tremendous colleagues.
+Scott Strobel "The opportunity to interact with and teach undergrads is a big reason I'm here.
+There are plenty of good schools where research is all they do, and you sit in your lab and work with grad students or postdocs and never see an undergraduate.
+Beyond that, Yale is also a place where you have tremendous colleagues.
 At a lot of places the caliber of Yale, there is sort of a silo mentality when it comes to lab research.
 At Yale you have this amazing ability to collaborate with other labs so that collectively you do everything better.
 The other thing is that we have a fantastic School of Medicine.
-The department I'm in has joint faculty with the medical school, so we have faculty who are in the Graduate School of Arts and Sciences who are actually housed down at the medical school.
-And medical school faculty also host undergraduates doing research in their labs.
+The department I'm in has joint faculty with the medical school.
+And med school faculty host undergraduates doing research in their labs.
 To have an environment where there is a clear human application (via the School of Medicine) to the science that you do as an undergraduate is quite unique."